blossomz37/ffa-manuscript-to-docx/test-files/test_sample.md

 # Chapter 4
 Chapter 4

-This chapter has a title on the same line as the chapter number.
+This chapter has a duplicate title on the next line.

 ## Chapter 5
 Chapter 5: The Final Test

+This chapter has a chapter after two hashtags.
-This chapter has a chapter title after the colon.
+On the second line, this chapter has a chapter title after the colon.